mannykannot 2 months ago

 It didn't fix all the problems I made, but it helped.
 And it helped to have the humility when trying to fix code to realize I wouldn't get it the first time, so should automate replication

-• bheadmaster a day ago
+• bheadmaster 2 months ago

 > I had to automate the re-running of parts of the system to find the bugs